Salad Bars to Schools

 Plan for Success

 - Determine where you will locate your salad bar.
-We suggest positioning your salad bar before the point of sale (POS) in a central, visible location that fits in the natural flow of the lunch line.
-This helps ensure all students are encouraged to make daily salad bar selections.
+Designate a location before the point of sale (POS) in a central, visible location that fits in the natural flow of the lunch line.
+This ensures that all students are encouraged to make daily salad bar selections, and it is part of the reimbursable meal offering.

 - Come up with a procurement plan.
 How will you need to adjust your purchasing practices to keep the salad bar well-stocked with fresh, appealing produce?
 See our procurement guide for support.